3dasd/3dasd.github.io/content/docs/tutorials/electronics.md

 any manufacturer.

 The following describes the process of ordering from JLCPCB.
-It's probably the easiest option as the designs include parts that are availble in their webshop so you can order assembled PCBs.
+It's probably the easiest option as the designs include parts that are availble in their inventory so you can order assembled PCBs.

-Start at the [JCLPCB order page](https://cart.jlcpcb.com/quote#EZ).
+Start at the [JLCPCB order page](https://cart.jlcpcb.com/quote#EZ).
 Click on `Add gerber file` and upload the Gerber file you've downloaded from [here](https://github.com/3dasd/lidar-pcb/raw/master/scanner/v4/Gerber_v4-2021-05-17.zip).
 The default options should work, you can leave them as is: